TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): Theory

 The pump pulse $A\left(t\right)$ can be usually represented as $A\left(t\right)=A_{0}S\left(t\right)\cos\left(\omega_{\mathrm{pu}}t+\phi\right)$ where $\omega_{\mathrm{pu}}$ is the central frequency of the pulse, $\phi$ is its phase, and $S\left(t\right)$ is an envelope function that vanishes at $t\rightarrow\pm\infty$.
 A usual expression for the envelope function is a Gaussian, $S\left(t\right)=e^{-4\ln2t^{2}/\tau_{\mathrm{pu}}^{2}}$, where $\tau_{\mathrm{pu}}$ is its full-width at half maximum (FWHM) and, for the sake of simplicity, its center is just at $t=0$.
 Such an envelope gives a finite bandwidth to the pulse of the order $2\pi\hbar\tau_{\mathrm{pu}}^{-1}$, where $\tau_{\mathrm{pu}}^{-1}$ is FWHM of the corresponding Gaussian in frequency domain.

 Given the above expression for the pump pulse, $A\left(t\right)$, we can expand its $m$-th power, $A^{m}\left(t\right)$, and get

 where $\Lambda$ can be either the hopping matrix $T$ or the dipole matrix $D$.
 Such an expression allows us to understand the excitation processes.
 The first term on the right-hand side is just the pristine (time-independent) hopping/dipole matrix.
 The second term would result in a $\mathbf{k}$-dependent energy shift coming from the even derivatives (mainly from the inverse-mass coefficient of the hopping term) if there would be no envelope function $S\left(t\right)$.
 Actually, it is time-dependent because of the envelope function $S\left(t\right)$, but not periodic, and will lead to the emergence of non-resonant side bands, as we will show in Sec.~\ref{sec:Two-band_system}, on a timescale of the order $\frac{\tau_{\mathrm{pu}}}{\sqrt{2}}$ around the envelope center provided that the energy-band symmetries do not require the inverse-mass term (and higher-order even terms) to be zero.
-The third term leads to Rabi-like $l$-photon resonances whenever the energy gap between any two bands in the system, not both empty or full at a certain instant of time, is close to $l\hbar\omega_{\mathrm{pu}}$ within a bandwidth of order $2\pi\hbar\sqrt{l}\tau_{\mathrm{pu}}^{-1}$ .
+The third term leads to Rabi-like $l$-photon resonances whenever the energy gap between any two bands in the system, not both empty or full at a certain instant of time, is close to $l\hbar\omega_{\mathrm{pu}}$ within a bandwidth of order $2\pi\hbar\sqrt{l}\tau_{\mathrm{pu}}^{-1}$.
+In realistic pump-probe setups, given the bandwidths of the valence and conduction portion of the band structure involved in the dynamical processes, usually the maximum number of relevant $l$ (i.e., the maximum relevant number of photon processes) is low, which is connected to the fact that only the first few terms of the \emph{Peierls expansions} are needed in actual numerical calculations, as discussed above.
 Each $l$-component of this term is active on a timescale of the order $\frac{\tau_{\mathrm{pu}}}{\sqrt{l}}$ around the envelope center and has a phase shift of $(l-1)\phi$ with respect to the $l=1$ component.
 For very short values of $\tau_{\mathrm{pu}}$ with respect to $2\pi\omega_{\mathrm{pu}}^{-1}$, that is, when we have so few cycles of the pump pulse within the envelope to hardly recognize any oscillation, we end up in an impulsive regime.
 Actually, given that the oscillation period decreases with $l^{-1}$ while the FWHM decreases with $l^{-\frac{1}{2}}$, even in the case where lower-$l$ terms are impulsive, sufficiently-higher-$l$ terms are anyway oscillatory, although these latter can have a negligible effect on the dynamics.